3 min read

-Thankfully, Direct Debit is the most reliable way to collect recurring payments, with success rates of 95-100%, compared to 80-95% for cards.
-That’s because it’s a bank to bank payment method, which means fewer intermediaries and points of failure, and no expired or cancelled cards to deal with.
+Thankfully, Direct Debit is the most reliable way to collect recurring payments, with success rates of 95-100%, compared to 80-95% for other payment methods including cards.
+That’s because it’s a bank-to-bank payment method and a “pull” mechanism, which means fewer intermediaries and points of failure, businesses can initiate the payment collection rather than relying on the customer and no expired or cancelled cards to deal with.

 What failure rate can you expect with Direct Debit?

 Though more reliable than cards, Direct Debit payments can still fail.
 Failure rates vary depending on your sector, your customer base, your provider and on whether you have successfully taken a payment from a customer in the past.

 According to research by Forrester, half of businesses surveyed experienced a payment failure rate of 7% across all payment methods.
 Meanwhile, GoCardless’ average UK Direct Debit failure rate across 55,000 customers and 52m transactions is around 2.9%, with customers in many sectors enjoying lower failure rates than this (you can see some examples below).